 a.
 Confidentiality.
-The Participant shall observe all of the Participant's obligations under and shall comply with the terms and conditions of the confidentiality, unfair competition, intellectual property assignment and non-solicitation agreement (the "Confidentiality & IP Agreement") entered into by and between the Company or its Subsidiaries and the Participant.
+Subject to Section 6(d), the Participant shall observe all of the Participant's obligations under and shall comply with the terms and conditions of the confidentiality, unfair competition, intellectual property assignment and non-solicitation agreement (the "Confidentiality & IP Agreement") entered into by and between the Company or its Subsidiaries and the Participant.
 The Participant's breach of a covenant, representation or warranty in the Confidentiality & IP Agreement shall be a breach of this Section 6(a).